-The following site at Schneider Road, Barrow-in-Furness (shown in Appendix K) is allocated for and will provide 8 permanent pitches for the accommodation of gypsy and travellers.
+The following site at Schneider Road, Barrow-in-Furness (shown in Appendix H) is allocated for and will provide 8 permanent pitches for the accommodation of gypsy and travellers.

-Where an unallocated, transit or temporary site is proposed, the site must be:
+Where an unallocated, transit or temporary site is proposed, the site must:

-- Accessible to shops, schools, community and health facilities by public transport, on foot or by cycle; - Offers safe and convenient pedestrian, vehicular access and parking without unacceptable impact on highway safety; - Is capable of being provided with on-site services for water supply, power, drainage, sewage disposal and waste disposal facilities; - · Is well laid out and carefully designed; - Does not have unacceptable adverse impact upon the residential amenity of those on neighbouring sites by way of the loss of sunlight, daylight, outlook and privacy; - Does not unacceptably harm the visual amenities of the area and includes adequate planting and landscaping where necessary; - Does not cause harm to natural and/or heritage assets that cannot be mitigated and/or compensated; and - Is not located in areas at high risk of flooding or unstable land.
+- a) Be accessible to shops, schools, community and health facilities by public transport, on foot or by cycle; - b) Offer safe and convenient pedestrian, vehicular access and parking without unacceptable impact on highway safety; - c) Be capable of being provided with on-site services for water supply, power, drainage, sewage disposal and waste disposal facilities; - d) Be well laid out and carefully designed; - e) Not have unacceptable adverse impact upon the residential amenity of those on neighbouring sites by way of the loss of sunlight, daylight, outlook and privacy; - Not unacceptably harm the visual amenities of the area and includes adequate planting and landscaping where necessary; - g) Not cause harm to natural and/or heritage assets that cannot be mitigated and/or compensated; and - h) Not be located in areas at high risk of flooding or unstable land.